The author is a guitarist and bassist with over 35 years of experience as a musician.

-I hope you’re a little closer to making your decision.
 Here are a few final things to consider:

 Firstly, the instrument you choose today may or may not be the one you eventually go on to make your mark with.
 Plenty of musicians, this author included, play guitar and bass, and it’s great to be versed on both instruments.
 That way more opportunities are open to you when it comes to finding a band.
 It also helps you understand where the other guy is coming from when composing music together.

 The point is, it’s good to be versatile.
 Right now, make the best choice you can between guitar and bass, but don’t feel like you can’t change your mind later on.
 And, don’t be afraid to learn both.